-I'll say this: Sometimes you find what you want by experiencing what you don't.
-Finding the right church home is an important search and it takes time, trial and error, and a discerning heart to find a community that speaks to you.
+I'll say this: Finding the right church home is an important search and it takes time, trial and error, and a discerning heart to find a community that speaks to you.
 A faith space in which you can grow, serve, and thrive.

 I needed to get to God and I couldn't get to Him alone.

 A Facebook friend invited me to her church after I'd tried a few others that weren't quite right.
 Even I was shocked when it only took two visits to know it was the one for me.
 But I have some non-negotiables just as I do with relationships (a whole other article) that prepared me for the search.
 So, knowing what was right was just as simple as knowing what would not work for me.

 I hope this list helps you to refine your search and get a little closer to finding a faith community that speaks to you in the new year (or maybe even sooner!):

 Are the church mission and principles clear?
 This should be one of the first things you consult to understand if how the church operates aligns with your values and speaks to your spirit.
 There should be a mission statement or statement of belief on their website, church bulletin board, or weekly programs, and it should be evident in their church culture.
 If access to this information is limited or nonexistent, it could be a sign of disorder and disarray - neither of which is a firm spiritual foundation.

 2.Integrity Of Leadership